-Updates to the Parking Meter By-law No. 2952 0,000,000 -/0-
+Updates to the Parking Meter Bv-law No. 2952 opulates ιU the second i ui kiing meter by law 1.0.
+2/02

 By-Law Change Rationale Modify the definition Corner Clearance Maintains consistency between the Parking Areas to align with the Street Street and Traffic By-law and the and Traffic By-law Parking Meter By-law Add the ability to install a single Reduces the costs and time associated meter parking at the rear of a with realigning blocks with parking metered space meters Clarify a motorists obligations with respect to payment at parking meters Confirms that metered parking spaces are to be paid as soon as a vehicle is parked Add the ability to install a pay station Allows for more flexibility in future on blocks with marked, angle parking parking meter layouts Add the ability to install metered Allows for more flexibility for future parking spaces that can be paid parking meter layouts Provides an option to implement without the use of coins or cards using metered parking in areas where the Mobile Parking Payment System parking meter equipment is subject to (currently Paybyphone) frequent vandalism